skorobogatydmitry/excadg/README.md

 Broker is desired to be as thin as possible to keep most of the work for vertices.

-Each application should invoke {Broker.run} to enable messages processing.
+Each application should invoke `Broker.instance.start` to enable messages processing.
-Its counterpart is {Broker.wait_all} which waits for all known vertices to reach one of the terminal states (**done** or **failed**) within specified timeout.
-Same as `Broker.run`, it spawns a thread and returns it.
-The main application could keep it in background and query or `.join` on it once all vertices are spawned.
-Once the thread finishes, the main app could lookup vertices execution results in {Broker.data_store} (see [DataStore](#excadgdatastore)).
+Its counterpart is `Broker.instance.wait_all` which waits for all known vertices to reach one of the terminal states (**done** or **failed**) within specified timeout.
+Same as `Broker.instance.start`, it spawns a thread and returns it.
+The main application could keep it in background and query or hang on `.join` once all vertices are spawned.
+Once the thread finishes, the main app could lookup vertices execution results in `Broker.instance.data_store` (see [DataStore](#excadgdatastore)).
+Broker could track all the seen vertices and their dependencies using builtin {ExcADG::VTracker}, add `track:true` to the `start` call to enable tracking.

+> Note 1: tracking is a purely optional, broker itself requires {ExcADG::DataStore} only
-> Beware that broker constantly uses main Ractor's ports - incoming and outgoing.
+> Note 2: beware that broker constantly uses main Ractor's ports - incoming and outgoing.
 Hence, `Ractor#take`, `Ractor.yield` or any other messaging in the main ractor conflict with broker.

 ## {ExcADG::DataStore}